Guns (Cardiacs album): Reception

-In a review of Guns before its release, the Organ zine called it "everything we needed it to be and a little bit more" and opined that it was "far more coherent that [sic] Sing to God, far more focused and concentrated, no messing about, straight in there", dubbing the album "Cardiacs' big statement".
+In a review of Guns before its release, the Organ zine called it "everything we needed it to be and a little bit more" and opined that it was "far more coherent t [sic] Sing to God, far more focused and concentrated, no messing about, straight in there", dubbing the album "Cardiacs' big statement".
 Benac suggested that "maybe fans expecting another Sing to God were let down" from Guns being "fairly straightforward" in comparison.
+Reviewing Cardiacs live at The Garage in 2004, Martijn Voorvelt of the magazine Perfect Sound Forever thought that Guns was the band's least rewarding album.
+In 2014, Joseph Stannard of The Wire called Guns "similarly arresting" to Sing to God, another album made by the Smith-Poole partnership.
 Benjamin said in 2015 "perhaps it was inevitable that some were underwhelmed with Guns when it finally reached their sweaty, shaking, hands.
 Where were the explosions?
 The fire?
 The burning crucible of sound and surrealist imagery that made Sing to God exceptional?", calling the latter album a tough act to follow, but that time had "been kind to Guns and listening to it today, it just seems to go from strength to strength."
 On the debate whether Guns was a weaker entry in the Cardiacs discography, he defended the album as "an evolution of sorts", saying the band "could never be accused of standing still – even when the gaps between records became longer" and that "each track on Guns is a treat and has more ideas in each of the songs than many bands pack into an entire lifetime".
 He called the album "as good a place as any to start" for those who were not yet fans of Cardiacs and remarked that both Guns and Pony "seem to talk to you directly – if such a thing is possible in the usual amalgam of oblique images and sounds that mark Tim's oeuvre."